Claiming constructive dismissal

 It’s difficult to prove constructive dismissal - not many claims win.
 You’ll also need to work out how much money you might get.
-An adviser at your nearest Citizens Advice can help you decide if it’s worth making a claim.
+Talk to an adviser for help deciding if it’s worth making a claim.

 If you want to make a constructive dismissal claim, you’ll need to follow these steps: